flickerleap/clickatell/README.md

 ### Callback

 Optionally, with delivery notifications enabled, set the credentials and URL here.
 Tracking needs to be enabled.
+A value of `/clickatellCallback` would be accessed at `https://mysite.com/clickatellCallback`
 ```dotenv
 CLICKATELL_CALLBACK_URL=
 CLICKATELL_USERNAME=